opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

 !![ “Additional storage” ](../assets/images/storage-qfc3.png)

-## Discontinuing a subscription
+## Cancellation of a subscription

-1. If you need to cancel your subscription on QFieldCloud:
+1. To cancel any of your subscriptions:
 1.1.
-For **Pro** plan accounts, click on your username, choose "Settings."
+For a **Pro** plan account, click on your username and choose "Settings."
 1.2.
-For **Organization** plan account, click on the name of your Organization, click on "Edit Organization".
-Note you need to be owner of that Organization.
+For an **Organization** plan account, click on the name of your organization and click "Edit Organization".
+**Note**: you need to be owner of that Organization.

     ![Enter to setting](../assets/images/discontinuing_service_01_enter_to_setting.png)

-2. Proceed to the "Billing" section, click on "Change".
+2. Proceed to the "Billing" section and click on "Change".

     ![Enter to billing section](../assets/images/discontinuing_service_02_change_subcription.png)